ericabouaf/humantask_server/README.md

 ## Example :

+Local Task :

     {
+      type: 'local',
+      data: [{label: "this"},{label: "list"}, {label: "is"}, {label: "templated"}],
+      template: "HTML for this task.
+Use mustache templating with the data above."
+    }

+Mechanical Turk task :

+    {
     	type: 'mturk',
     	mturk: {
         	title : "Vote on Text Improvement",
          	description : "Decide which two small paragraphs is closer to a goal.", reward : 0.01,  // $
          	duration: 3600, // 1 hour
          	maxAssignments : 1
       },
-        "data": [{label: "this"},{label: "list"}, {label: "is"}, {label: "templated"}],
+      data: [{label: "this"},{label: "list"}, {label: "is"}, {label: "templated"}],
       template: "HTML for this task.
 Use mustache templating with the data above."
     }

 This configuration must be sent by a SWF decider, encoded in JSON into the activity "input" field (limited to 65k)